10 Simple Ways To Make Yourself Happy

 By raising your pulse, exercise allows more oxygen to reach your brain which helps to reduce anxiety, depression and boost your overall happiness.

-Achieving something you never wanted to do in the first place is bound to make you feel as if you’ve achieved something and exercise is a good example of this.
+Achieving something you never wanted to do in the first place is bound to make you feel happier and exercise is a good example of this.

 Most of us would rather not do it, but you can’t deny the feeling of complete satisfaction knowing you’ve spent half an hour or an hour sweating it out.

-9. Learn something new
+9. Learn Something New

 It’s just a part of life and it shouldn’t be something to shy away from.